kwingading/kwingading.github.io/_pages/about.md

 Hi there!
 I'm Kelly :)

 I'm trying to figure out how I can help usher in humanity's coolest and most beautiful era yet (all the while making sure that we don't kill ourselves during the process).
-I'm currently physically based in London 75% of the time and Hong Kong 25% of the time (though I'm always spiritually in some alternate version of the Heian Imperial Court engaging in poetic banter - a true aristocrat).
+I'm currently physically based in London 75% of the time and Hong Kong 25% of the time (though I'm always spiritually in some alternate version of the Heian Imperial Court).

-Here are some things that have been on my mind lately:
+Here are some things that I've gotten up to in the last half a decade:

-- Beauty, also books (of course).
-I’ve always had a soft spot for beautiful things, especially beautiful writing (see: Nabokov, Wilde, Sei Shōnagon, Flaubert, Homer…).
-Although I’d read anything I could get my hands on (Tube ads included), my one great love is Japanese literature.
-Mishima is a mad genius.
-Ono no Komachi makes my heart sing.
-Aside from books, I also have a penchant for staring at beautiful buildings and art (literally just staring, I’m no connoisseur).
-Baroque architecture is great - nothing can beat Kyoto though.
-The National Gallery is great for the latter.

 - ‘Jamming’ (i.e. improv dancing to trashy music).
 Anyone who has spent more than an hour with me knows that I can’t keep still when I hear my music.
 For context, I’ve once been called out for bopping to the sound of the London tube (eheheh).
 London’s also been a huge enabler in encouraging my dancing addiction.
 I normally go to Pineapple/Base for Commercial + Hip Hop (and the very occasional wild card class like Chinese dance).
 Did some Latin+Ballroom dancing for a year back in Uni as well.

-- Figuring out how to build human-like conversational voice assistants and productise this; lots of interactions with clients, scoping, project management on top of that (my full time job)

-Here are some things that I've gotten up to in the last half a decade:

 - Finally got around to picking up some basic technical skills/knowledge (programming in Python, basic ML and stats --> I was literally spoon-fed frequentist stats but was thankfully taught on the side for a bit by a die-hard bayesian)
 - Read a lot about Linguistics
     - Areas that I found the most interesting: syntax (! !! !!!), semantics + pragmatics, language acquisition, cognitive neuroscience of language, language acquisition (first and second) → I spot a common theme - do you?
 Phonetics was super duper fun too, but I didn't find it as gripping as the other sub-disciplines.
 My only regret was that I didn't learn more about Linguistic typology.